sagedrake/piazza-dark-mode/README.md

 1. **A Piazza page starts loading.** If the selected mode is dark mode, then relevant style elements are added to the page so that dark CSS styles will be applied.
 The extension does not wait for the page to finish loading to apply these styles, since this would cause the page to appear light for a moment before darkening
-2. **A Piazza page finished loading.** Once the page has finished loading, we know that the menu bar at the top should exist.
+2. **A Piazza page finished loading.** Once the page has finished loading, we can be confident that the menu bar at the top should exist.
 So, at this point, the content script in charge of changing modes is injected.
 It adds a sun or moon icon to the top bar, depending on whether the user's currently selected mode is light or dark mode.
 3. **A user clicks the sun/moon icon to change modes.** If switching from light to dark mode, the relevant